 Throughout the 1990s, the government borrowed heavily, causing debt to hit a high of about 104% of GDP by 2004.
 In an effort to reduce this heavy debt load, the government raised taxes in 2005 in a widely unpopular move that led to rioting (see p.
 13 of History and Myth).
 Belize's up-and-down economic performance continued throughout the 2000s, with GDP per capita alternating between slight growth and contraction between 2005-13.
 This economic stagnation was particularly harmful to the country's poor, with the number of people living in extreme poverty increasing by about 45% between 2002-06.
 In 2005, oil was discovered in western Belize, becoming a valuable export commodity.
 Production peaked at 5,400 barrels per day in 2008.
-However, experts estimate that Belize's relatively small reserves will be exhausted by 2021.
+As of March 2022,